LGP-30: Design

 The LGP-30 required 1500 watts operating under full load.
 The power inlet cord could plug into any standard 115 volt 60-cycle single-phase line.
 The computer incorporated voltage regulation suitable for powerline variation of 95 to 130 volts.
 In addition to power regulation, the computer also contained circuitry for a warm-up stage, which minimized thermal shock to the tubes to ensure longer life.
 The computer contained a cooling fan which directed filtered air through ducts to the tubes and diodes, to extend component life and ensure proper operation.
 No expensive air conditioning was necessary if the LGP-30 was operated at reasonable temperatures.

+Al Barr, professor of Computer Science at Caltech, noted in 2023 the power saving features of the design.
+"Much of the computer hardware before the LGP-30 used far too many vacuum tubes.
+Vacuum tubes used a great deal of electrical power, produced a lot of heat, and were fairly unreliable since they frequently burned out like incandescent light bulbs.
+The LGP-30 used a goodly amount of solid-state diode logic to reduce the number of vacuum tubes, increasing its reliability and decreasing its power use.
+The hardware design was one of the stepping stones that opened the door to the modern computer revolution."

-There were 32 bit locations per drum word, but only 31 were used, permitting a "restoration of magnetic flux in the head" at the 32nd bit time.
-Since there was only one address per instruction, a method was needed to optimize allocation of operands.
+Each drum word had 32 bit locations, but only 31 were used, permitting a "restoration of magnetic flux in the head" at the 32nd bit time.
+Since each instruction had only one address, a method was needed to optimize allocation of operands.
 Otherwise, each instruction would wait a complete drum (or disk) revolution each time a data reference was made.
-The LGP-30 provided for operand-location optimization by interleaving the logical addresses on the drum so that two adjacent addresses (e.g., 00 and 01) were separated by nine physical locations.
-These spaces allowed for operands to be located next to the instructions which use them.
-There were 64 tracks, each with 64 words (sectors).
+The LGP-30 provided for operand-location optimization by interleaving the logical addresses on the drum, so that two adjacent addresses (e.g., 00 and 01) were separated by nine physical locations.
+These spaces allowed for operands to be located next to the instructions that used them.
+The drum had 64 tracks, each with 64 words (sectors).
 The time between two adjacent physical words was about 0.260 millisecond (ms), and the time between two adjacent addresses was 9 x 0.260 or 2.340 ms. The worst-case access time was 16.66 ms.